Fix package repository access failures

 source ~/.bashrc

-The system may prompt for a password when running this command.
+The system may prompt for your password when running this command.

 # Clear keychain credentials